micahwoods/micahwoods.github.io/_posts/2020-06-29-radish-seedlings-after-fumigation.md

 tags: [turf tourism, turfhacks, japan, bentgrass]
 ---

 Last November I saw a creeping bentgrass nursery in Japan.
-The nusery had been fumigated to kill seeds in the soil before the bentgrass seeds were planted.
+The nursery had been fumigated to kill seeds in the soil before the bentgrass seeds were planted.

 ![image of daikon seedling with bentgrass](/img/daikon1.jpg)